suhlig/bosh-rsync-blobs/README.markdown

 ## Variables

-* `$BLOB_HOST` comes from `$BOSH_BLOBSTORE_RSYNC_URL` or a (sensible) default
-* `$PROJECT` is either read from BOSH or the name of the current project.
+* `$PROJECT` is either read via BOSH or the name of the current project directory.
 It may be worth using a scheme-less URL for `$PROJECT`, e.g. `github.com/cloudfoundry/cf-release` so that we get namespacing like go.
-* Do not mix blobs across project, otherwise everyone fetches blobs of all projects.
+* Do not mix blobs across projects, otherwise everyone fetches blobs of all projects.
 Use at least the project name as rsync project to keep things separate.
-* Keep the rsync sever config script in a separate (public) repo so that everyone can deploy it
+* Publish the rsync sever config script in a separate (public) repo so that everyone can deploy it

 ## Choices for deploying a server